sean-xia/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Physical Radio" institution = "Huazhong Normal University" year = 2011
+  course = "PhD in Physics Radio" institution = "Huazhong Normal University" year = 2011